 It’s possible to refinance your student loans with bad credit, but you may face challenges getting approved with a low credit score.
-Your credit score is a three-digit number that shows how well you currently and have paid back debt in the past.
+This may also lead to a higher interest rate.

 When you refinance your student loans, a private lender will take a look at your credit score to evaluate how well you’ve paid off debt in the past.
 A higher credit score may improve your chances of approval and could help you secure a more competitive interest rate.
-But, your credit score isn’t the only factor lenders review.
-Lenders typically also take a look at factors including your income, current employment situation, and financial history.
+But your credit score isn’t the only factor lenders review.
+Lenders typically also take a look at your income, current employment situation, and financial history.

 Read on for strategies to refinance student loans with bad credit.